 To define custom settings for a computer added as a part of a protection group, you must include the computer to the list as a standalone object.
 To do this, click Add and choose the computer whose settings you want to customize.
 Then select the computer in the list and define the necessary settings.

-- In the Guest Scripts Settings window, select the Enable script execution check box.
+- Select the Enable script execution check box.

 - In the Pre-freeze script and Post-thaw script fields, click Browse to choose executable files from a local folder on the backup server.